-- The assets of the District exceeded its liabilities at the close of the most recent fiscal year resulting in a net position balance of \$6,811,897. - The change in the District's total net position in comparison with the prior fiscal year was \$6,825,433, an increase.
-The key components of the District's net position and change in net position are reflected in the table in the government-wide financial analysis section. - At September 30, 2022, the District's governmental funds reported combined ending fund balances of \$6,289,159, an increase of \$6,302,695 in comparison with the prior fiscal year.
-The total fund balance is restricted for debt service and capital projects, and the remainder is unassigned fund balance which is available for spending at the District's discretion.
+- The assets of the District exceeded its liabilities at the close of the most recent fiscal year resulting in a net position balance of \$15,131,796. - The change in the District's total net position in comparison with the prior fiscal year was \$4,245,748, an increase.
+The key components of the District's net position and change in net position are reflected in the table in the government-wide financial analysis section. - At September 30, 2024, the District's governmental funds reported combined ending fund balances of \$1,653,318, an increase of \$819,191 in comparison with the prior fiscal year.
+The total fund balance is restricted for debt service and capital projects, non-spendable for prepaid items and deposits, and the remainder is unassigned fund balance in the general fund which is available for spending at the District's discretion.